menaruben/turingmachine.clj/README.md

 - $\square$ = the "blank" symbol
 - $F$ = the set of accepted states

-The turingmachine has a tape which can be infinite in both directions.
-We are also only allowed to move a step to the left or right.
+The Turing machine is equipped with a tape that can be extended in both directions without limit.
+It is also necessary to note that the machine is only permitted to advance a single step in either direction.

-Let's assume that we have the following turingmachine:
+For the sake of simplicity, let us consider the following Turing machine:

 ![](./imgs/tm_example1.png)